 Alexander Milton Vance (known as “Alec”) was born May 15, 1871 in Pierce City, Missouri to James Andrew Vance and Rachel Scott Vance.
-In 1880 (age 9), Alec lived in Capps Creek, Missouri with his parents and three siblings, Josiah S (11), Julia (7), and James A (3).
-Another sibling, Earl, was born in 1884 but passed away at age 20 in 1904.
+In 1880 Alec lived in Capps Creek, Missouri with his parents and two brothers, Josiah S. (11) and James A. (3) and sister Julia (7).
+Brother Earl was born in 1884 but passed away at age 20 in 1904.

 He graduated from the University of Arkansas (at Fayetteville) in 1893 with a degree in civil engineering, which became his life profession.
 He worked for the railroad, as a land surveyor, a paving contractor and eventually for the state land office in Texas.
 He was the Texas State Reclamation Engineer for several years before his retirement and served as vice chair of the State Planning Board.

 He married Mary Violet Dean in Mt.
 Vernon, Missouri on September 24, 1898.
 The marriage record says they were married by a “Minister of the Gospel” and that Alec was 27 and Mary was 19; census records show Mary as 16 when she got married.
 Mary was from Cloverport, Kentucky.
 It was said that while Alec was working for the railroad in Kentucky, he saw Mary Dean on a farm and, thinking that she might make a fine wife, he returned to marry her.